-Should you not wish to suspend your account but just better control your gambling, you may choose to place limits on your wagers, deposit (losses) and on the time you spend playing.
-You can do this by either contacting our customer support services on firstname.lastname@example.org or insert limits as you deem appropriate in the dedicated responsible Gaming Page in this site.
+Should you not wish to suspend your account but just better control your gambling, you may choose to place limits on your bets, deposit (losses) and on the time you spend playing.
+You can do this by either contacting our customer services team on firstname.lastname@example.org or insert limits as you deem appropriate in the dedicated “Responsible Gambling” you will find after the log in.

-For your benefit any restriction you impose on your account will have immediate effect whilst you will not be allowed remove any restrictions placed on your account or bets until a minimum period of seven days has elapsed from when you created the limitation.
+For your benefit any restriction you impose on your account will have immediate effect whilst you will not be allowed remove any restrictions placed on your account or bets until a minimum period of seven days (cooling period) has elapsed from your request to change or remove the limitation.

 C. Self Exclusion

 As part of our commitment to responsible gambling, Betshop provides options to customers who have issues with gambling.
 The Self Exclusion option allows you to close your account with us from a minimum period of 6 months to lifetime.
 Your balance will be transferred to your most recently used payment method.
 Your account can not be reactivated before the selected period of exclusion expires.
 In order to reactivate your account once the period of exclusion has expired you will need to contact us.

 In order to proceed with the self exclusion, you will be presented with a form to be filled in and email it to email@example.com.

 Your account will be closed within maximum 7 days from your request and, if lifetime is selected, you will not be able to reactivate your account.